cogniteev/docido-python-sdk/doc_dev_dev_sdk.md

 #### Dispatch your API calls among different sub-tasks

 The `iter_crawl_tasks` method is only meant to enumerate what is to be done by the returned sub-tasks.
 You may not call the fetched API to retrieve document's content.

+#### Do not unnecessarily delete objects from index

+When a crawler needs to perform incremental indexing a set of objects, one basic pattern is to first remove the set from index to then push the new set.
+But this is not the right way to proceed because, during a certain time, those objects are not indexed, so not searchable.

+Actually what you exactly need to do is:

+1. Push objects in source but not in index
+1. Update items already present in index.
+Actually, we often reindex those objects because it most cases, the index queries required to know whether the indexed objects are different from the source's are very costly.
+1. Remove from index objects that are not in the source anymore.